A few weeks ago, something happened that reminded me why I’m grateful for my dyslexic brain.

-The same brain that causes my difficulties with reading allows me to handle 20-plus kids, 6 hours a day, 5 days a week for 9 months out of the year, and not go crazy.
-It’s why I can have a group of kids at a table, with two doing addition, two multiplication and two subtraction, while I’m rotating and never missing a beat.
+The same brain that causes my difficulties with reading allows me to handle 20-plus kids, six hours a day, five days a week, for nine months out of the year.
+It’s why I can have a group of kids at a table, with two doing addition, two multiplication, and two subtraction, while I’m rotating and never missing a beat.
 That’s not something everyone can do.
 But it took me a long time to realize this strength.

 I have great skills in some areas, and there are other areas where I struggle.
 It’s all part of who I am, and I wouldn’t want it any other way.
 It’s why I love my dyslexic brain.

 - Watch a video about dyslexia and the brain

 - Read about the importance of self-esteem for kids with learning and thinking differences.